DRuggeri/OSSClass/LectureNotes/CommunityModels.md

   * Examples
     * Apache Software Foundation
     * Software Freedom Conservancy

 # Vocabulary
+* **governance** - a set of rules applicable to a project that defines important aspects of how decisions are made in the project
+* **bylaws** - a rule made by a company or society to control the actions of its members.
-* 'Meritocracy' - Philosophy holding that power should be vested in individuals almost exclusively based on ability and talent.
+* **Meritocracy** - Philosophy holding that power should be vested in individuals almost exclusively based on ability and talent.
 In Open Source communities, this also includes contribution to the project.